Maxlimgj/CanvasQuiz/README.md

 ![Note-Taking](screenshots/note_taking.png)

 ## Installation
+1. Install openJDK 13

-1. Clone this repository: `git clone https://github.com/your-username/CanvasQuiz.git`
+2. Clone this repository: `git clone https://github.com/your-username/CanvasQuiz.git`
-2. Open the project in Android Studio.
+3. Open the project in Android Studio.
-3. Build and run the app on your Android device or emulator.
+4. Build and run the app on your Android device or emulator.

 ## Dependencies